mNemlaghi/mNemlaghi.github.io/cloud-embeddings/part-two-finetune.md

 In [introduction](https://mnemlaghi.github.io/cloud-embeddings/), we gathered some historical perspective and highlighted the importance of word embeddings in our current era.
 [In part one](https://mnemlaghi.github.io/cloud-embeddings/part-one-evaluate) we selected and evaluated some embeddings.

 This part is more destined to readers who are already familiarized with modern language model fine-tuning; therefore, if you want to deploy your application with state-of-the-art embedding without fine-tuning it, you can directly skip it and go directly to the next part.
 Now we'll focus on how we can fine-tune it in a modern and cost effective manner with a single GPU on SageMaker, with LoRA (low-rank adapters).
 First, let's get practical by fetching a real-world dataset and a real-world measurement.
-Fasten your seatbelt, let's go !
+Fasten your seatbelt, let's go!

 ## The business challenge